 Is the Everest Base Camp Helicopter Tour suitable for all ages?

 The helicopter tour of EBC is suitable for travelers of all ages because it does not require much physical exertion.
-However, there might be some risk for children under seven and elders above 70 since the oxygen level will be lower at high altitudes.
+However, there might be some risk for children under seven and the elderly above 70 since the oxygen level will be lower at high altitudes.

 Related Trips